nayakan/Toy-Neural-Network/README.md

 # Toy-Neural-Network

-A toy Neural Network trained with back propogation:
+A toy Neural Network trained with back propogation for:
 ____________________
 | Inputs    | Output|
 ____________________